Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Conclusion

-This paper introduces \Figaro, an algorithm that computes the QR decomposition of matrices defined by joins over relational data.
-By pushing the computation past the joins, \Figaro can significantly reduce the number of computation steps.
-We experimentally verified that \Figaro can outperform in both runtime and accuracy linear algebra packages such as Intel MKL and openblas.
+This article introduces \Figaro, an algorithm that computes the QR decomposition of matrices defined by joins over relational data.
+By pushing the computation past the joins, \Figaro can significantly reduce the number of computation steps and rounding errors. \Figaro can also be used to compute singular value and eigenvalue decompositions as well as the principal component analysis of the non-materialized matrix representing the joins over relational databases.
+We experimentally verified that \Figaro can outperform in runtime and in many cases also in accuracy the linear algebra package Intel MKL.
+In the future, we plan to extend \Figaro to work with categorical data directly, to avoid one-hot encoding such data.

-\Figaro's technique is also applicable to the LU matrix decomposition, where $\mat L$ is lower-triangular and $\mat U$ is upper-triangular.
-Further decompositions, such as SVD and eigenvalue, can be constructed from the result of the QR decomposition.